 Develop a Cross Channel Content Strategy

 It seems like every few months, or so, a new platform, new feature, or new content format comes to life.
-As a publisher, it can feel like you're always chasing your tail.
+As a content creator, it can feel like you're always chasing your tail.
 You make progress in one area and all of a sudden there's pressure to begin focusing on the shiny new online toy.
 You don't want to be left behind, after all.
 Often, you feel the need to jump on new technology but doing so, doesn't always have a defined return on that time investment.

 What to do?